vishketan-ha/ha_lumagen/README.md

    - **Serial Connection**: Enter serial port path and baud rate (default: 9600)
 5. Click **Submit**

 The integration will automatically discover and create all entities for your device.
-Once configured, the device can be put in standby mode and the integration will continue to work (with appropriate entity availability based on device state).
+The device can be in standby mode during setup - device information is retrieved regardless of power state.

 ## Entities